xtotdam/leipzig-report/README.md

 `make purge` = `make clean` + remove `data.txt`

+Also try running `python arrhenuis/arrhenius.py -h` for some information on maybe useful arguments

 ### License

 MIT License, except for `hh.py`, which is published under separate license.